-Prerequisite: None Corequisites: None
+ALT 250 Thermal Systems 2 2 0 3 Prerequisites: None Corequisites: None

-This course introduces concepts, designs, tools, techniques, and material requirements for systems that convert wind and water into usable energy.
-Topics include the analysis, measurement, and estimation of potential energy of wind and water systems.
-Upon completion, students should be able to demonstrate an understanding of the technologies associated with converting wind and water into a viable energy source.
+This course introduces concepts, tools, techniques, and materials used to convert thermal energy into a viable, renewable energy resource.
+Topics include forced convection, heat flow and exchange, radiation, the various elements of thermal system design, regulations, and system installation and maintenance.
+Upon completion, students should be able to demonstrate an understanding of geothermal and solar thermal systems and corresponding regulations.

-ANT 210 General Anthropology

-Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum
+ANT 210 General Anthropology 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading Corequisites: None